mpbsd/arch/README.md

 27. Install the base system:

+    In case your machine features a 64-bit processor from Intel, then:

     ```shell
     # pacstrap /mnt base base-devel linux-lts linux-lts-headers linux-firmware intel-ucode lvm2 vi
     ```
+    Or else, if it has a 64-bit processor from AMD, then:

+    ```shell
+    # pacstrap /mnt base base-devel linux-lts linux-lts-headers linux-firmware amd-ucode lvm2 vi
+    ```
+    Or else, if it has a 64-bit processor from AMD, then:

 28. Generate an fstab with `UUID`'s: